 Which comes first: PTSD or dissociation?

-Experts in PTSD support and treatment believe disassociation is a common feature of post-traumatic stress disorder.
+Experts in PTSD support and treatment believe dissociation is a common feature of post-traumatic stress disorder.
 The same events and experiences that cause PTSD, can result in the individual experiencing some degree of emotional detachment from reality.
 Therefore, dissociative behaviour could help diagnose PTSD, and vice versa.

 However, there are occasions when the dissociation is not from the original trauma but develops over time as an escape from rumination and severe anxiety attacks.
 It becomes easier to ‘detach’ from the reality of their condition, rather than continue to relive the experience or cope with continuous mental anguish.

-Disassociation can also be the point at which PTSD and depression overlap.
+Dissociation can also be the point at which PTSD and depression overlap.

-Symptoms and signs of disassociation
+Symptoms and signs of dissociation

-The way disassociation manifests varies from individual to individual, though it always involves some form of distancing from the traumatic experience, memory or source of anguish.
+The way dissociation manifests varies from individual to individual, though it always involves some form of distancing from the traumatic experience, memory or source of anguish.
 It can occur in short bursts or last months or years.

 Symptoms are broadly identity confusion, alternating identities, depersonalisation or a poor grasp of reality.